braedongough/typescript-workshop/README.md

-# Learn Typescript through React - Workshop
+# Learn Typescript Using React - Workshop

 This workshop has been designed to empower you with the foundations of Typescript by building on your knowledge of React.
 I want you to feel comfortable starting your next React project using TS.